 After submitting an application and paying a fee, people who are looking for an apartment are entered on the waiting list or selected in the lottery process.

 However, at least four applicants selected for housing were not notified.
 Instead, their apartments were transferred to someone else.
 According to the lawsuit, the apartments were received by people who have connections with those who make decisions in this matter.

 The City Department of Housing Preservation and Development (HPD) is accused of ignoring such offenses.

-“This is widespread corruption in the department (HPD - Ed.),” Said Dennis Kelly, a lawyer for four homeowners who filed a class action lawsuit against the city.
-“We think this is a deliberate mismanagement of the list.”
+“This is widespread corruption in the department (HPD - Ed.),” Said Dennis Kelly, an attorney for four housing applicants who filed a class action lawsuit against the city.
+"We think this is deliberate mismanagement of the list."

 The lawsuit filed in the Brooklyn Federal Court states that the city and the department were "intentionally indifferent from at least 2009, if not earlier."